jonxmitchell/curseforge-mod-update-tracker/README.md

     - Log files are named in the format `log_YYYY-MM-DD_HH-MM-SS.txt`.

-3.  **config.json**: (If applicable) This file stores user configuration settings that persist between application launches.
-4.  **cache/**: (If applicable) This directory may contain cached data to improve application performance.

 ## Backing Up Your Data ⤴️

 It's a good practice to periodically back up your CFMTData folder, especially before updating the application or making significant changes.
 To do this: